benchristel/process-to-processes/src/programming/syntax/index.md

 ## Simplifying Syntax in Any Language

-No matter your skill level or language preference, there are a few things you can do to make your programs _objectively_ easier for humans (and possibly machines) to parse.
+No matter your skill level or language preference, there are a few things you can do to make your programs objectively easier for humans (and possibly machines) to parse.

 - lighten the left branch
 - unnest
 - optimize breadth-first scanning
 - shorten lines
+- symmetrize